Blanket and Other Policies Covering Multiple Properties

 - the Terms and Conditions endorsement does not reduce, limit, or exclude any required coverage.

-When evaluating a blanket policy or multiple property policies, you should consider the following:
+When evaluating a blanket policy or multiple property policies, you should consider:

 - If the blanket policy limits are less than 100% of the total insurable value of the covered properties, is the shortfall warranted by high policy limits and geographic dispersion?